aly43/CS1660CourseProject/README.md

 Known issues: gui closes on SearchTerm.
 Search MapReduce takes about 45 minutes to run, but the output is there.

-Variables that need to be replaced: projectId, bucketName, cluster, project, region...
+Variables that need to be replaced: projectId, bucketName, cluster, project, region, google credentials

 This project uses Docker and Maven and Hadoop MapReduce Dependencies On Docker Hub : pull the maven image